zhwa/mlir-example/book/Chapter-03-Compilation-Infrastructure.md

 The fundamental trade-off: **time spent compiling vs time spent executing**.

 Consider **Scenario 1: Run once**.
 A program compiles and executes a function **once**, then exits.
-AOT compilation spends 1 second compiling ahead of time, then 1ms executing, totaling 1001ms.
-JIT compilation spends 50ms compiling on the first call plus 1ms executing, totaling 51ms. **JIT wins** by 20x for single execution, since the upfront AOT compilation overhead dominates.

-In **Scenario 2: Run 100 times**, the function executes **100 times** in a loop.
-AOT still spends 1 second compiling ahead, then executes 100 times at 1ms each, totaling 1100ms.
-JIT compiles once on the first call (50ms) then executes 100 times at 1ms each, totaling 150ms. **JIT still wins** by 7x due to amortization—the compilation cost is amortized over 100 executions, while AOT's higher upfront cost remains fixed.

-**Scenario 3: Production serving** considers a server handling **1 million requests** over days or weeks.
-AOT compiles ahead once (1 second), then executes 1 million times at 1ms each, totaling 1001 seconds.
-JIT compiles on the first request (50ms once), then executes 1 million times at 1ms each, totaling 1000.05 seconds.
-- **Winner: Tie** (compilation cost is negligible at this scale)
+AOT compilation requires substantial upfront build time before any execution.
+JIT compilation delays compilation until the function is actually called. **JIT is faster** for single-execution workloads since it avoids compiling code that might never run and has lower baseline compilation overhead.

+In **Scenario 2: Run many times**, the function executes repeatedly in a loop or across many invocations.
+With AOT, you pay the compilation cost once upfront, then every execution is fast.
+With JIT, you pay compilation cost on the first call, then subsequent calls are fast. **Both converge to similar performance** once the JIT overhead is amortized over many calls.

+**Scenario 3: Production serving** considers a server handling millions of requests over days or weeks.
+When compilation cost is amortized over this many executions, both approaches have negligible per-request overhead. **Winner: Tie** in aggregate throughput.

 But scenario 3 has a critical difference: **latency distribution**.
-With AOT, all requests take 1ms.
-With JIT, the first request takes 51ms—a 50x outlier.
+With AOT, all requests have consistent latency.
+With JIT, the first request pays the compilation penalty—a significant outlier.
 For user-facing services, this outlier is unacceptable.
 Serving systems care about p99 latency (99th percentile), and JIT's first-request penalty ruins this metric.

 ### Memory Footprint